yegor256/blog/_drafts/why-immutable.md

 String second = request.fetch();
 {% endhighlight %}

+Now the script is broken, although compiled without errors.
+This is what temporal coupling is about &mdash; there is always some hidden information in the code that a programmer has to remember.
+In this example, we have to remember that the configuration done for the first request is used for the second one.
+We have to remember that the second request should always stay together and be executed after the first one.

-If `Request` class would be immutable, the first snippet won't work.
-Instead, it would have been rewritten like that:
+If `Request` class would be immutable, the first snippet won't work in the first place, and would have been rewritten like that:

 {% highlight java %}
-Request request = new Request("");
+final Request request = new Request("");
 String first = request.method("POST").fetch();
 String second = request.method("POST").body("text=hello").fetch();
 {% endhighlight %}